SharePoint/sp-dev-docs/docs/general-development/how-to-avoid-getting-throttled-or-blocked-in-sharepoint-online.md

 Setting and publishing exact throttling limits sounds straightforward, but in fact it would result in more restrictive limits.
 We continually monitor resource usage on SharePoint Online.
 Depending on usage, we fine-tune thresholds so users can consume the maximum number of resources without degrading the reliability and performance of SharePoint Online.

-That's why it's so important for your CSOM or REST code to honor the `Retry-After` HTTP header value; this lets your code run as fast as possible on any given day, and it lets your code back off "just enough" if it hits throttling limits.
+That's why it's so important for your code to honor the `Retry-After` HTTP header value; this lets your code run as fast as possible on any given day, and it lets your code back off "just enough" if it hits throttling limits.
 The code samples later in this article show you how to use the `Retry-After` HTTP header.

 ## Search query volume limits when using app-only authentication with Sites.Read.All permission